majesticio/llm_eval_suite/README.md

 python main.py --model mixtral --evaluations boolq piqa winogrande --sample-size 50
 ```

+*Not using the `--evaluation` flag will default to all available evals.*

 Run the complete dataset of all evaluations and save the results:

 ```bash